 AMD Ryzen Threadripper Processors (Specs & Details)

 Here are the best AMD Ryzen Threadripper HEDT processors with their specifications and other important details about them.

 AMD Ryzen Threadripper 1950X is the fastest desktop processor from AMD and the flagship processor in the AMD Ryzen Threadripper family.
-This is a 16 core processor and can execute 32 threads for faster performance in multi-threaded applications.
-The processor comes with base clock speed of 3.4 GHz and Turbo speed of 4 GHz.
-It also features XFR (Extended Frequency Range) and can boost its frequency to further +200 MHz above Turbo in presence of better cooling.
-The processor has got total cache of 40MB (32MB L3 + 8MB L2).
-The processor supports 64 PCIe lanes, 60 lanes for high-end graphics card and 4 lanes for super fast NVMe PCIe Solid State Drives.
+This is a 16-core processor and can execute 32 threads for faster performance in multi-threaded applications.
+The processor comes with a base clock speed of 3.4 GHz and a Turbo speed of 4 GHz.
+It also features XFR (Extended Frequency Range) and can boost its frequency to a further +200 MHz above Turbo in presence of better cooling.
+The processor has got a total cache of 40MB (32MB L3 + 8MB L2).
+The processor supports 64 PCIe lanes, 60 lanes for high-end graphics card, and 4 lanes for super-fast NVMe PCIe Solid State Drives.

 |AMD Ryzen Threadripper 1950X Processor Specifications|

 |Clock Speed||3.4 GHz (Base) / 4 GHz (Turbo)|